Colombian Army honors security enterprise leader

-The “Fe en la Causa” medal, translated as “Faith of the Cause,” presented to Brig.
-Gen. Douglas Lowrey, commander of U.S. Army Security Assistance Command, at the Canton Norte base in Bogota, Colombia, 8 April 2021.
+Gen. Eduardo Zapateiro awarded the “Fe en la Causa” medal, translated as “Faith of the Cause,” to Brig.
+Gen. Douglas Lowrey, USASAC commander, at the ceremony April 8.

+“This was a humbling experience,” Lowrey said.
+“I don’t have words to describe it and I never expected this.
+I’m still kind of awestruck and speechless, but it inspires me to do better.”

 This medal was created to honor members of the Colombian Army who have been distinguished for their outstanding service, as well as to honor foreign military members who have earned the gratitude of the national army of Colombia.

-Brig.
-Gen. Lowrey was presented the medal as the leader of an organization that has been a critical component to the success and modernization of the Colombian Army over the past decades.
-(U.S. Army photo by Richard Bumgardner)
+“To me this medal represents the past, present and future relationships and efforts of the USASAC team, the relationships that we have, and will continue to build,” Lowrey said.
+“Although I am honored to receive this, this award is really for the years-long efforts by the hard-working team at USASAC.”

+Presented right after the national anthems of both countries, and taps were played, the ceremony demonstrated the special bond between two democracies in action, which have long been partners and allies.

 |Date Taken: